 Advanced Configuration and Power Interface, an industry specification for BIOS and hardware extensions to configure PC hardware and perform power management.
-Windows 2000 and higher as well as Linux 2.4 and higher support ACPI.
+Windows 2000 and later, as well as Linux 2.4 and later support ACPI.
 Windows can only enable or disable ACPI support at installation time.

 Advanced Host Controller Interface, the interface that supports SATA devices such as hard disks.
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard Disk Controllers”.

 The hardware virtualization features built into modern AMD processors.
-See the section called “Hardware vs. software virtualization”.
+See Section 10.3, “Hardware Virtualization”.

 Application Programming Interface.

 Advanced Programmable Interrupt Controller, a newer version of the original PC PIC (programmable interrupt controller).
-Most modern CPUs contain an on-chip APIC ("local APIC").
+Most modern CPUs contain an on-chip APIC, called a local APIC.
 Many systems also contain an I/O APIC (input output APIC) as a separate chip which provides more than 16 IRQs.
-Windows 2000 and higher use a different kernel if they detect an I/O APIC during installation.
-Therefore an I/O APIC must not be removed after installation.
+Windows 2000 and later use a different kernel if they detect an I/O APIC during installation.
+Therefore, an I/O APIC must not be removed after installation.

-Advanced Technology Attachment, an industry standard for hard disk interfaces (synonymous with IDE).
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+Advanced Technology Attachment, an industry standard for hard disk interfaces which is synonymous with IDE.
+See Section 5.1, “Hard Disk Controllers”.

 Microsoft Component Object Model, a programming infrastructure for modular software.
-COM allows applications to provide application programming interfaces which can be accessed from various other programming languages and applications.
-VirtualBox makes use of COM both internally and externally to provide a comprehensive API to 3rd party developers.
+COM enables applications to provide application programming interfaces which can be accessed from various other programming languages and applications.
+Oracle VM VirtualBox makes use of COM both internally and externally to provide a comprehensive API to 3rd party developers.

 Dynamic Host Configuration Protocol.
-This allows a networking device in a network to acquire its IP address (and other networking details) automatically, in order to avoid having to configure all devices in a network with fixed IP addresses.
-VirtualBox has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT; see Chapter 6, Virtual networking.
+This enables a networking device in a network to acquire its IP address and other networking details automatically, in order to avoid having to configure all devices in a network with fixed IP addresses.
+Oracle VM VirtualBox has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT.
+See Chapter 6, Virtual Networking.

 Extensible Firmware Interface, a firmware built into computers which is designed to replace the aging BIOS.
-Originally designed by Intel, most modern operating systems can now boot on computers which have EFI instead of a BIOS built into them; see the section called “Alternative firmware (EFI)”.
+Originally designed by Intel, most modern operating systems can now boot on computers which have EFI instead of a BIOS built into them.
+See Section 3.14, “Alternative Firmware (EFI)”.

 Enhanced Host Controller Interface, the interface that implements the USB 2.0 standard.

-address is a 6-byte number which identifies a network
+MAC address is a 6-byte number which identifies a network

 card.
 It is typically written in hexadecimal notation where

-Message Signalled Interrupts, as supported by modern chipsets such as the ICH9; see the section called “"Motherboard" tab”.
+Message Signaled Interrupts, as supported by modern chipsets such as the ICH9.
+See Section 3.5.1, “Motherboard Tab”.
 As opposed to traditional pin-based interrupts, with MSI, a small amount of data can accompany the actual interrupt message.
-This reduces the amount of hardware pins required, allows for more interrupts and better performance.
+This reduces the amount of hardware pins required and allows for more interrupts and better performance.

 Network Address Translation.
 A technique to share networking interfaces by which an interface modifies the source and/or target IP addresses of network packets according to specific rules.
-Commonly employed by routers and firewalls to shield an internal network from the Internet, VirtualBox can use NAT to easily share a host's physical networking hardware with its virtual machines.
-See the section called “Network Address Translation (NAT)”.
+Commonly employed by routers and firewalls to shield an internal network from the Internet, Oracle VM VirtualBox can use NAT to easily share a host's physical networking hardware with its virtual machines.
+See Section 6.3, “Network Address Translation (NAT)”.

-Open Virtualization Format, a cross-platform industry standard to exchange virtual appliances between virtualization products; see the section called “Importing and exporting virtual machines”.
+Open Virtualization Format, a cross-platform industry standard to exchange virtual appliances between virtualization products.
+See Section 1.15, “Importing and Exporting Virtual Machines”.

 Physical Address Extension.
-This allows accessing more than 4 GB of RAM even in 32-bit environments; see the section called “"Advanced" tab”.
+This enables access to more than 4 GB of RAM, even in 32-bit environments.
+See Section 3.4.2, “Advanced Tab”.

 Preboot Execution Environment, an industry standard for booting PC systems from remote network locations.
 It includes DHCP for IP configuration and TFTP for file transfer.
 Using UNDI, a hardware independent driver stack for accessing the network card from bootstrap code is available.

 Remote Desktop Protocol, a protocol developed by Microsoft as an extension to the ITU T.128 and T.124 video conferencing protocol.
 With RDP, a PC system can be controlled from a remote location using a network connection over which data is transferred in both directions.
 Typically graphics updates and audio are sent from the remote machine and keyboard and mouse input events are sent from the client.
-A VirtualBox extension package by Oracle provides VRDP, an enhanced implementation of the relevant standards which is largely compatible with Microsoft's RDP implementation.
-See the section called “Remote display (VRDP support)” for details.
+An Oracle VM VirtualBox extension package by Oracle provides VRDP, an enhanced implementation of the relevant standards which is largely compatible with Microsoft's RDP implementation.
+See Section 7.1, “Remote Display (VRDP Support)” for details.

 Serial Attached SCSI, an industry standard for hard disk interfaces.
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard Disk Controllers”.

 Serial ATA, an industry standard for hard disk interfaces.
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard Disk Controllers”.

 Small Computer System Interface.
 An industry standard for data transfer between devices, especially for storage.
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard Disk Controllers”.